 Lastly, and I would argue most importantly, is to use as much of the bird as possible.
 There is so much more to them than just breasts and thighs.
 If you aren’t making broth or stock out of your upland birds, I cannot stress enough how much you are missing out on.
 If coming up with ideas is a challenge, check out Hank Shaw.
 He has dozens of wild game recipes, with thorough instructions on preparation from plucking to eating.
 Highly, highly recommended.

 For the new hunter, particularly a first generation hunter, I would advise not dwelling on “the kill” too much before you experience it for yourself.
 I would also encourage being open to the emotions that come when it does happen.
 They just might surprise you.
 And may just change your life forever.

 Although getting started upland bird hunting takes some effort, it is more than worth the investment.
 The joy of harvesting your first bird, finding the perfect recipe to prepare it and savoring the delicious meat of your labor is satisfying beyond words.
-At least for me, all it took was one and I have been captivated ever since.
+At least for me, all it took was one and I have been captivated ever since and before you know it you are preparing for your next bird season.
 Please don’t let the obstacles of starting keep you from giving it a go, or taking someone new out with you.

 I am a very new, first generation, adult-onset, female uplander from Eastern Oregon, where I live with my husband, Tanner, and our two dogs, Lenny and Hayward.
 The untainted meat and exercise is what got me into it, but the love of bird dogs gets me out most weekdays and nearly every weekend during the season.
 I am passionate about sharing my experience as a novice bird hunter in order to encourage others, from all walks of life, to try it out.